 You can create order flows that are as detailed as you need them to be, including custom modifications at the customer’s request.
 And notice how the workflow can include clever little upsell opportunities like the one at the end.

 When your waitstaff doesn’t have to remember every little detail about each dish, they can better engage with their customers with these kinds of additional items.
-Most importantly, though, order accuracy becomes something the Point of Sale software takes ownership of by making sure the server hits every last detail.
+Most importantly, order accuracy becomes something your point of sale software takes ownership of by making sure the server hits every last detail.

 And by creating these custom order flows, you set yourself up nicely to maintain an orderly kitchen.

-Standardizing your order flow has the added benefit of standardizing the way the information is transmitted to the kitchen (or bar, but more on that later).
 Using remote production printers or displays means that the details of each order are automatically sent where they need to go.
-This is another case of advanced preparation setting you up for success.
+This is another case of advanced preparation that sets your establishment and staff up for success.

-You can define at the item level where the order prints.
-This means the people who receive the tickets only see what they need to.
-Ring up a customer who wants a cheeseburger—with lettuce, tomato, pickles, and ketchup—with a beer to drink, and the food order prints in the kitchen.
-Because you predefined the order flow for the burger, it’s going to print out in the kitchen with every modification clearly spelled out.
+You can also define at the item level where the order prints.
+This means the people who receive the printed dockets only see what they need to.
+Ring up a customer who wants a cheeseburger (with tomatoes, pickles and extra sauce) and a beer, and you can send the food order to print in the kitchen where its picked up by the chef, while the beer order goes to the staff tending the bar.

-These printing and display setups can be as robust as you need them to be.
-Fine-dining establishments, where specialization in the kitchen is a fact of life, might want to put printers at various stations in the kitchen.
-One printer is probably all that’s necessary for a cafe.
-Production printers should be facilitating kitchen workflow, not dictating it.
+These printing and display setups can be as robust as you need them to be, but keep in mind that production printers should be facilitating kitchen workflow, not dictating it.
+Fine-dining establishments – where specialisation in the kitchen is a given – might want to put printers at various stations in the kitchen, while a single printer is probably all that’s necessary for a small cafe.